richimf/MultiplatformTypes/README.md

 # MultiplatformTypes

-UIKit & AppKit typealiases with unified functions.
+UIKit and AppKit typealiases with unified functions for iOS, tvOS and macOS.

 - `MPImage` = `UIImage` & `NSImage`
 - `MPColor` = `UIColor` & `NSColor`